-1 ove

-REDBUD TREE PLANTING

-AT STONECREST MOUNTAIN (near Stonecrest Golf Course)
+REDBUD TREE PLANTING AT STONECREST MOUNTAIN (near Stonecrest Golf Course)

-STARTS AT 9:00AM

-(help plant over 700 tree seedlings and free lunch!)
+STARTS AT 9:00AM (help plant over 700 tree seedlings and free lunch))

 Love your Earth ...
 Plant a Tree!
+Arbor Day Foundation

 Any questions?
-Call City Hall at 606-986-2335 or visit www.arborday.org
+Call City Hall at 606-886-2335 or visit www.arbor

-NEWSTAND PRICES \$117.00 a YEAR SUBSCRIPTION PRICE \$47.20 (In county)

-\$60.80 (Out of county) \$64.80 (Out of state)
+NEWSTAND PRICES \$117.00 a YEAR SUBSCRIPTION PRICE \$47.20 (In county) \$60.80 (Out of county) \$64.80 (Out of state)

-Name

-Address

-City State Zip
+Address City State Zip Email Address

-Email Address

-Mail to: The Floyd County Times

-P.O.
-Box 390, Prestonsburg, KY 41653

-or call LeighAnn at 886-8506
+Mail to: The Floyd County Times P.O.
+Box 390, Prestonsburg, KY 41653 or call LeighAnn at 886-8506

-We accept M/C, and Visa
+We accept M/C, and Visa A TOTAL OF

 TAKE ADVANTAGE OF THE SUBSCRIPTION PRICE, TODAY!

 Contact: LeighAnn Williams-Circulation Manager Phone 606-886-8506

-• SPEAKERS • EXHIBITS
+- · SPEAKERS

+- · EXHIBITS

+- · DOOR PRIZES · REFRESHMENTS

-· FREE CHILD CARE AVAILABLE
+- · FREE CHILD CARE AVAILABLE

-FOR ADDITIONAL INFORMATION, CONTACT

-ANY FLOYD COUNTY FAMILY RESOUCE

-YOUTH SERVICES CENTER, OR 886-7888
+FOR ADDITIONAL INFORMATION, CONTACT ANY FLOYD COUNTY FAMILY RESOUCE YOUTH SERVICES CENTER, OR 886-7888

-· DOOR PRIZES · REFRESHMENTS

 Leslie County woman can see again thanks to cornea transplant performed at Hazard ARH

 HAZARD - As daylight breaks over the hilltops of Eastern Kentucky, shimmers of yellow and orange burst through the shadow of trees covering the towering Appalachian Mountains.

 Those living in Eastern Kentucky might take that beautiful backdrop for granted at times.
 But not Connie Giles of Leslie County.

-Last week, that awe-inspiring beauty took on an historic and all-new vivid meaning for Giles, who was seeing the mountains for the first time in 40 years thanks to a cornea transplant at the Hazard ARH Regional Medical Center at the hands of ophthalmologist Satya V.S.
-Reddy, MD.
+Last week, that awe-inspiring beauty took on an historic and all-new vivid meaning for Giles, who was seeing the mountains for the first time in 4 regional Medical Center at the hands of ophthalmologist Satya V.S.
+Reddy, M.D.

+It was also an historic occasion for Hazard ARH, which offered the sight-restoring comea transplant aton procedure for the first time.

+A cornea transplant is a surgical procedure for the first time.

-It was also an historic occasion for Hazard ARH, which offered the sight-restoring cornea transplantation procedure for the first time.
-A cornea transplant is a surgical procedure to replace part of the cornea with corneal tissue from a deceased donor.
-The cornea is the transparent, dome-shaped surface of the eve that accounts for a large part of the eye's focusing power.
+offered the sight-restoring comea transplantation procedure for the first time.

+A comea transplant is a surgical procedure to replace part of the comea with corneal tissue from a deceased donor.
+The comea is the transparent, dome-shaped surface of the open of the cycle focusing power.
 A cornea transplant can restore vision, reduce pain and improve the appearance of a damaged or diseased cornea.
 "Connie was a great candidate and we had a donor fairly quickly.
 I am very happy to bring this kind of miracle home to the hills of Kentucky," says Dr. Reddy, who has performed the procedure at other facilities since 2004.
-"Now people can stay here and not leave.
-They can have world class medical attention right here at home."
+"Now people can stay here and no leave.
+They can attention right here at home."

 It is a miracle surgery Giles admits she once thought was out of her reach because she lived in Eastern Kentucky, and such an opportunity was not available close to home.

-Last week, that perception changed when Giles found out she was a candidate for a cornea transplant at Hazard ARH less than an hour away
+Last week, that perception changed when Giles found out she was a candidate for a cornea transplant at Hazard ARH less than an hour away from her home, and that after 40 years living in a darkened haze she would soon see again.